syncfusion-content/xamarin-docs/Xamarin/SfListView/ViewAppearance.md

 {% endhighlight %}
 {% endtabs %}

-N> Label does not support the right to left direction.
+N> When a label is loaded inside an Item Template, right to left direction support is not applied on it.
+Because of framework issue, logged a bug report.
 Please refer the [link](https://github.com/xamarin/Xamarin.Forms/issues/3611).
+It can be overcome by set the HorizontalOptions for the label as `StartAndExpand`.

 ![Xamarin.Forms listview with right to left](SfListView_images/Right-To-Left-Xamarin-Forms-ListView.png)